 Heel & Crank Duathlon

-3 mi run / 16 mi bike / 3 mi run
+3 mi run / 11.1 mi bike / 2.6 mi run

-Registration is now open here: Register Now!
+Registration is now open for Heel and Crank!

 The Heel & Crank Duathlon is a very popular duathlon in Alabama that is put on by the Team Rocket Triathlon Club.
-This race is not USAT sanctioned as we are trying to reduce costs to beginners and allow recumbent cyclists.

-Schedule of Events – Expect Edits
+Schedule of Events

-Packet Pickup: April 26
+Packet Pickup: June 6th

 Fleet Feet MADISON at 10AM-6:00PM (Please note location: 181 Hughes Road)

-Race Day: Saturday, April 27
+Race Day: Saturday, June 7th.

 THERE WILL BE NO RACE DAY REGISTRATION